golota60/use-simple-async/README.md

 **NOTE: This library is not supposed to be an alternative for useSWR or react-query.
 It is simply a lighter version of them, if you don't need all the features that those libraries provide**

 Ever wanted to simply execute an async function without all the hassle and you don't want cache or anything like that?
 This is it.
+Supplies both CJS and ESM builds.

 ### Installation